pastas/pastas/pastas2.md

 - The `HantushWellModel` response function used natural log scaling to avoid very small values for parameter `b` in the optimization.
 This has now been updated to use log10 scaling (which makes more sense), which can be controlled with the `log_b=True|False` keyword argument.
-The default is True, so this means any old pastas models with a WellModel will yield different estimates of parameter `b` when solved with Pastas 2.0.
+The default is True, so this means any old Pastas models with a WellModel will yield somewhat different estimates of parameter `b` when solved with Pastas 2.0.
 Take care when loading older models, be sure to solve them again with Pastas 2.0 prior to doing any simulations.